Aylen Alvarez Sizzles In A Revealing Animal-Print Dress On Instagram

 Cuban fitness model Aylen Alvarez — aka Aylen Davis — recently took to her Instagram page and stunned her 3.5 million followers with a new stylish, yet sexy picture.

-In the snap, the model could be seen rocking an animal-print dress that featured a plunging neckline, a bodysuit style bodice and maxi silhouette with sexy thigh-high slits.
+In the snap, the model could be seen rocking an animal-print dress that featured a plunging neckline, a bodysuit style bodice, and maxi silhouette with sexy thigh-high slits.

 The risqué outfit allowed the hottie to show off a glimpse of her perky breasts as well as her bare chest.
-That’s not all, but the outfit also enabled Aylen to put her well-toned legs and thighs on full display.
+That’s not all, the outfit also enabled Aylen to put her well-toned legs and thighs on full display.

 The model opted for a pair of sexy tie-up sandals that added extra glamour to her look.